Resource: aws_paas_service#

 - (Optional, Editable) List of PostgreSQL databases with parameters.
 The maximum number of databases is 1000.
 The structure of this block is described below.effective_cache_size

-- (Optional) The planner’s assumption about the effective size of the disk cache, in bytes (multiple of 1 KiB), that is available to a single query.
-Valid values are from 8 to 17179869176 KiB.
-For more information about the parameter, see the PostgreSQL documentation.effective_io_concurrency
+- (Optional) The planner’s assumption about the effective size of the disk cache, in bytes (multiple of 1 KiB), that is available to a single query.- Valid values: From 8 to 17179869176 KiB For more information about the parameter, see the PostgreSQL documentation.

-- (Optional) The number of concurrent disk I/O operations.
-Valid values are from 0 to 1000.logging
+- (Optional) The number of concurrent disk I/O operations.- Valid values: From 0 to 1000

 - (Optional, Editable) The logging settings for the service.
 The structure of this block is described below.maintenance_work_mem